Time Tracking Widget

 - SQL mode: Reference objects are loaded via an SQL query (e.g., for filtered or computed lists).

 - Field Mapping: Which fields of the entries schema are populated with start time, end time, duration, and reference?
+For pauses, the following mappings are added:

 Reference Modes